AxoDeux/AxoDeux/README.md

 - 👋 Hi, I’m Ishan
-- 👀 I’m interested in game development and graphic design.
+- 👀 I’m interested in software and game development.
-- 🌱 I’m currently using Unity and Blender.
 - 📫 You can reach me through mail: sawant456ishan@gmail.com

 <!---